This white paper

 by commenting all code and explaining exactly what happens and why.

-The quality of sample code will directly correlate to the quality of
+The quality of sample code will directly correlate to the perceived

-your final product.
-Because of this professionally written sample code
+quality of your final product.
+Because of this professionally written

-using correct naming conventions, coding structures and error handling
+sample code using correct naming conventions, coding structures and

-less complex and useful for developer's who need to rapidly assemble
+integration far less complex and useful for developers who need to rapidly

 In this topic